 In July 2018, two complaints were filed against David Chan alleging his campaign failed to timely and accurately file reports of campaign activities.
 On October 22, 2018, Mr. Chan completed a Statement of Understanding (SOU) acknowledging violations of RCW 42.17A.235 and .240 for failure to timely and accurately file C-3 and C-4 reports, and paid a $300 civil penalty, resolving similar allegations in PDC Cases 42329, 42397 and 42940.

-Pursuant to WAC 390-37-060(1)(b), David Chan received a formal written warning concerning failure to timely and accurately disclosure of all contribution and expenditures.
+Based on these findings staff has determined that, in this instance, failure to timely file a small number of C-3 and C-4 reports late disclosing details of a mailed political advertisement, does not amount to an actual violation warranting further investigation or additional enforcement action.
+Pursuant to WAC 390-37-060(1)(b), David Chan will receive a formal written warning concerning failure to timely and accurately disclosure of all contribution and expenditures.
 The formal written warning will include staff’s expectation that David Chan timely files all future required reports of contributions and expenditures, including all required vendor information during the accelerated reporting periods prior to and after any election in which his name appears on the ballot.
 The Commission will consider the formal written warning in deciding on further Commission action if there are future violations of PDC laws or rules.